sarahciston/codingcare/posts/0critintro.md

 It is not the data point, reduced to numerical expressivelessness.
 It is not the node in the network, defined by its links and relations, abstracted away.
 It's not a redaction which the asterisk marks, but the possibilities of unknown language underneath.
 Or the tension of knowing and not saying, as in the marking of `sw*@r` words.
 [Again, queer as a politics, "queer as in fuck you."]

 The asterisk is risk (just a step), is starry-eyed, A-star pathfinding, ASCII joy, a wry smile, and a mark of possibility on a treasure map.
 In mathematics the asterisk is duality, mirrors mirroring each other, points connecting to make lines and lines crossing to make points, weak-star topologies and infinite vector space.
-This returns us to the word vectors and latent spaces of transformers.[CITEMiller]
+This returns us to the word vectors and latent spaces of transformers.[^Q][CITEMiller]

+[^Q]: [XXXNEWneedsexplaner/isfootnote?]
+As of this writing, we have the newly announced Q*, Open AI's latest project, promising again to accelerate machine learning before addressing its current concerns [@milmoOpenAIWasWorking2023], at the same time as "The Gospel" AI system is used in Isreal to select and increase its bombing targets [hand over fist] [@daviesGospelHowIsrael2023].
+[The snake eats itself, the war tech that was being developed at the same time as the beginning of AI, now AI being used for war.]
+(Warning of the future dangers of AI is a marketing strategy (GPT-2 was a 'too big and too dangerous to release technology and GPT-4 is pay-to-play) and worse it is a distraction from the current dangers they impose, like The Gospel and in more subtle forms.)[XXX]

 And all this comes back to nearness and distance, how similarity and difference are mapped onto nearness and distance.
 What if the polarities were reversed — nearness and difference, similarity and distance?
 What if different values could rule instead of only matching like with like?
 How about all other intuitions that bring us together, including but not only what make us the same?
 ~~What about activation functions that put these on XY axes and tamper with the expectations/intuitions?~~